2013 Bodh Gaya bombings: Investigation

-On 8 July the Bihar Police released CCTV footage of the blast sites at the Mahabodhi Temple and, based on an analysis of the footage, sketches of the suspected attackers.
+On 8 July the city SP of Gaya Chandan Kushwaha and District Development Officer Giridhar Dayal released CCTV footage of the blast sites at the Mahabodhi Temple and, based on an analysis of the footage, sketches of the suspected attackers.
 Sahidur and Saifur Rehman, brothers from Scotland and Saudi Arabia respectively, were identified from the sketches; both are alleged Indian Mujahideen (IM) operatives.
 Another man, Vinod Mistri, was also arrested since his identity card was found at the blast site.
 However, Mistri claimed to have lost his card days before the blasts.
 National Investigation Agency (NIA) released Mistri on 10 July for lack of evidence after taking his statement.
 An alleged IM tweet claimed responsibility for the Bodh Gaya bombings on the day of the blasts, warning that Mumbai would be the next target.
 The IP address was traced to Pakistan, and NIA investigated the claim.

 On 16 July, NIA released the sketches and a video clip of a suspect in the bombings.
 According to the agency, the suspect (in Bhikkhu clothing) planted four bombs in the Mahabodhi complex.
 Witnesses noticed that the suspect performed Parikrama incorrectly.
 NIA reported that the suspected bomber intended to blow up the main statue of the Buddha, but did not enter the sanctuary because prayers had already begun.

 Investigators discovered that the 13 Lotus timers used in the bombings were bought at a shop in Guwahati.
 They also ascertained that the clocks attached to the unexploded bombs were manufactured at a factory in Rajkot, Gujarat.
 The cylinders attached to the bombs were obtained in Bihar, so NIA suspected local involvement.

 Investigators also confirmed that the bombs used in Patna and Bodh Gaya were nearly identical; one of the many similarities investigated was in the way the bombs were planted.
 On 4 November 2013 NIA raided a lodge in Ranchi, finding evidence of a plot to bomb pilgrimage sites.
 The evidence included a map of planned bombings and the coded names of the terrorists.
 An NIA agent confirmed that "the charts they recovered matched precisely".

 The evidence confirmed that the Ranchi cell of the IM was responsible for the blasts.
 According to reports, Imtiaz Ansari placed a bomb near the Thai Monastery and Ainul (a.k.a.
 Tariq) placed one at the Tergar Monastery.
 Mujib placed bombs at four locations in Bodh Gaya.
 The six-person attacking squad allegedly worked in pairs, and was assigned to place three bombs each.
 NIA named the five bomb planters, who planned the attack over a year ago: Hyder Ali, Imtiaz Ansari, Tariq (a.k.a.
 Ainul) and Taufeeq and Mujibal Ansari.
 The agency suspects that Ali masterminded the plot with guidance from Tehseen Akhtar, a Ranchi-based IM operative.
 Investigators suspect that Riyaz Bhatkal, a Pakistani IM leader, commanded the attack.